akora/vagrant-contenta-installer/README.md

 Once it's all finished, visit 192.168.100.103 in a web browser.

-***Since the the Drush install process is broken you need to manually finish the installation process in a web browser***
+***Since the Drush install process is broken you need to manually finish the installation process in a web browser***

 The username and password for the login is admin/admin.